Dear Silent Hall of Fame Users:

 "The Cameraman" has it all: comedy, drama, romance, a roller-coaster of viewer emotions, heartbreak and triumph.
 Marceline Day shines brightly and sweetly in the role of Sally; she is unbelievably touching in constantly encouraging and rooting for this awkward fellow, just out of a good heart, even before the romance takes shape.
 In the whole film there is only one little kiss from Marceline Day’s lips to Buster Keaton’s cheek, but this is plenty to melt all romantic hearts.
 These two masters of pantomime could say it all with their eyes, and say it in a way that world audiences could perfectly understand and appreciate 85 years ago, as they do today.

 "The Cameraman" was the peak of both Buster Keaton’s and Marceline Day’s careers.
 It is, arguably, their biggest achievement.
 Marceline Day's wonderful interpretation of her role is one of the reasons why this film is so universally acclaimed both by the critics and by the public.
-"The Cameraman" has an outstanding ranking 8+ in IMDB.
-Amateur reviewers from the site Mythical Monkey have described Marceline Day's performance in this film as worthy of an Oscar.
+One blogger is of the opinion here that for her performance in "The Cameraman" Marceline Day should have been selected as the winner of an Oscar in 1928-1929 for Supporting Actress (Comedy/Musical).

 The film is ranked number 37 in the list of The Top 100 Silent Era Films of the influential website Silent Era.
 "The Cameraman" was added to the National Film Registry in 2005 as being deemed "culturally, historically, or aesthetically significant".
 This is one film for the ages.